Bye bye WeWork, hello coworking

 - private cubbyholes for your calls

 - slick buildings near cool places to go out after work

-All counter movements become subverted in the name of marketing
+All counter movements are eventually subverted in the name of marketing

 Before I go, a quick loop back to Adam Newman, SoftBank and the downfall of WeWork.
 One of the greatest films ever, that everyone should watch multiple times, opens with a fake quote from Mark Twain.

 “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”